Excerpts: Phil Canfield in the Deal Maker Spotlight

 Q: What is the most difficult part of negotiating a stand-alone buyout transaction?

-Q: An example of “make/break” situation that required your deal team creativity?
+Q: Any example of a “make/break” situation that required your deal team creativity?
 Under what circumstances would GTCR walk away from a deal?

 Q: Where do you think valuations for technology companies are headed in 2011 and how does this impact the tech M&A sector?